jesuispy/adevrel/README.md

 ---

 ### Hi, I'm a Developer Advocate, specifically a Developer Relations Engineer!
-I do a lot of stuff so here is where you can see some of stuff I did in one place.
+I do and contribute to a lot of stuff so here is where you can see some of the stuff in one place.

 <div align="center">